-Cross Reference: 411 Classified Employees - General

-412.1 Classified Employee Compensation

-412.2 Classified Employee Wage and Overtime Compensation
+- 411 Classified Employees General - 412.1 Classified Employee Compensation - 412.2 Classified Employee Wage and Overtime Compensation - 413 Classified Employee Termination of Employment

 CLASSIFIED EMPLOYEE LICENSING/CERTIFICATION

 Classified employees who require a special license or other certification will keep them current at their own expense.
 Licensing requirements needed for a position will be considered met if the employee meets the requirements established by law for the position.